 Hello world

 Before diving into any theory, try this.
-Swith to controller.py tab and set a fixed throttle and steer:
+Switch to the controller.py tab and set a fixed throttle and steer:

 def controller(car, trajectory):